Can you spare a few minutes?

 ‘Needs’ is a very broad concept and includes making sure that both of you have a home and income to cover your daily living costs, both in the short term and often the longer term.
 For example, it can include making sure you each have a pension for later life.

 Needs is not just the minimum required to survive on; it is usually interpreted more generously, taking into account the standard of living you enjoyed during the marriage.
 So, for example, if you have been enjoying a high or luxurious standard of living for several years, a court may see your needs as greater than the needs of people who have lived more modestly.
-However, if you have only enjoyed a high standard of living during a relatively short marriage, it may be fair for the less well-off person to return to living more modestly after the divorce.
+However, if you have only enjoyed a high standard of living during a relatively short marriage, it may be fair for one or both of you to live more modestly after the divorce.